On cover times for 2D lattices: Abstract

 \section{Abstract}

-We study the cover time by (continuous-time) random walk on the 2D box of side length $n$ with wired boundary or unwired boundary, and show that in both cases with probability approaching $1$ as $n$ increases, $\sqrt{\tau_{\mathrm{cov}}}=\sqrt{2n^2}[\sqrt{2/\pi} \log n + O(\log\log n)]$.
-Our result also extends to the random walk on 2D torus.
+We study the cover time $\tau_{\mathrm{cov}}$ by (continuous-time) random walk on the 2D box of side length $n$ with wired boundary or on the 2D torus, and show that in both cases with probability approaching $1$ as $n$ increases, $\sqrt{\tau_{\mathrm{cov}}}=\sqrt{2n^2}[\sqrt{2/\pi} \log n + O(\log\log n)]$.
 This improves a result of Dembo, Peres, Rosen, and Zeitouni (2004) and makes progress towards a conjecture of Bramson and Zeitouni (2009).